OpenSourceExpert-io/welcome-to-community/README.md

-# Welcome to the community
+# Welcome to the Open Source Expert

 Welcoming to the open source expert organization.